MultIOD: Rehearsal-free Multihead Incremental Object Detector: Introduction

 2. \underline{Training:} we apply a transfer learning between classes learned in the initial state and classes learned incrementally to tackle catastrophic forgetting (Subsec \ref{subsec:transfer_learning}).

-3. \underline{Inference:} we use a class-wise non-max-suppression as a post-processing technique to remove redundant boxes that might appear when two or more detection heads are activated at the same time during inference.
-(Subsec \ref{subsec:inference_process})
+3. \underline{Inference:} we use a class-wise non-max-suppression as a post-processing technique to remove redundant boxes within the same class (Subsec \ref{subsec:inference_process}).

 Figure \ref{fig:main_results} shows that our method outperforms SID \cite{peng2020_sid} and GT' \cite{gang2022_pdm}, two distillation-based methods that are built on top of CenterNet.
-Note that we reduce model memory footprint by half because our method does not require saving the previous model as the other state-of-the-art distillation-based counterparts.
-In addition, our method trains faster since the number of trainable parameters at each state is reduced thanks to the transfer learning scheme.
+Note that our method only requires saving the model at the current state, while other state-of-the-art distillation-based counterparts need both the current and previous models to learn.
+Also, our method trains faster since the number of trainable parameters at each state is reduced thanks to the transfer learning scheme.